azzumw/MuzzApp/README.md

 2. Toolbar Title: changes when the user switches the user.
 This currently has conflict with [ChatFragmentTest](https://github.com/azzumw/MuzzApp/blob/master/app/src/androidTest/java/com/example/muzzapp/ui/chat/ChatFragmentTest.kt) (error: ClassCastException) due to FragmentActivity being casted as
    MainActivity, and hence why the function setScreenTitle() of [ChatFragment.kt](https://github.com/azzumw/MuzzApp/blob/master/app/src/main/java/com/example/muzzapp/ui/chat/ChatFragment.kt) is commented out.
 This will work, but it will break the fragment test.
-Again to lack of time, I have not investigated it.
+Again due to the laack of time, I have not investigated it.